GustavePate/lycheesync/README.md

 # Changelog

 ## v1.2
-- added exif orienattion support which was not really fixed in luchee 2.0 ;)
+- added exif orientation support which was not totally fixed in luchee 2.0 ;)
-- a photo containing 'star' or 'cover' in its file namewill be automatically starred, thus making it the album cover
+- a photo containing 'star' or 'cover' in its filename will be automatically starred, thus making it the album cover
 - photo titles now equals original filenames

 ## v1.1